 Fourth – Please treat one another like the Gods we are.
 Be honest with yourself and others.
 Take time to reflect on your actions before engaging in them.
 Leave bar and bathhouse mentalities at home.
 Come with respect and love to explore with your brothers and grow spiritually.

-There are showers in the guest house and solar paneled showers on the property as well.
-In order to keep our facilities clean you are required to rinse off before going into the hot tub.
+There is an indoor shower house in the guest house on the property as well as an outdoor shower.
+In order to keep our facilities clean you are required to rinse off before going into the pool.
 Please do your part to keep these areas clean and free of puddles.
 Wipe down the counters after you are done using the sink to keep the area dry.
 You can wear bathing suits or go nude in the hot tub – both are permitted.
 Please do not have any sexual encounters in the bathrooms, showers, or hot tub out of respect for hygiene and other guests.
 There are towels provided, but there is a limited supply and must be laundered, so please bring your own towels if possible.

 Every attendee of Stone and Stang will be expected to help with the maintenance of our facility.
 These duties can include, but are not limited to: cleaning bathrooms, taking out trash and recyclables, stacking chairs, tending fire, etc. When you check in to our event, you will be given a card with your work shift, and supervisor’s name.
 Please check in with your supervisor at the time indicated for your work shift and ask them what needs to be done.
 When your task is completed, please check back with your supervisor to have them sign off on the work.
 Many hands make light work and by everyone checking in, we will all keep the location clean, beautiful and a pleasure to enjoy.by